-With the default test gone, the status of Greystone as a creditor would seem to be advanced.
+With the default test gone, the status of the passive debt buyer as a creditor would seem to be advanced.
 It was not the case.

 Finding “New Ways” to Expand FDCPA Liability

-If Henson ended the default status test, can we still overlook that the fact that a debt purchaser is a creditor?
+If Henson ended the default status test, can we still overlook the fact that a debt purchaser is a creditor?
 The Barbato decision says you can and pointed to its 2000 decision in Pollice v.
-National Tax Funding, L.P., where an entity like Greystone purchased defaulted property taxes and municipal sewer and water bills and then engaged others to collect the purchased debts.
+National Tax Funding, L.P., where an entity like the passive debt buyer purchased defaulted property taxes and municipal sewer and water bills and then engaged others to collect the purchased debts.